Periodontal (gum) disease, is a condition involving inflammation of the gums, and loss of supporting structures around a tooth.

 It is crucial that you do see your hygienist on a regular basis.

-Periodontists work alongside hygienists to ensure optimum results for patients.
+Periodontists (specialist in gum treatment) work alongside hygienists to ensure optimum results for patients.
 Other conditions such as correcting recession defects, or managing gummy smiles, can only be dealt with by periodontists, not hygienists.

 4. Can periodontitis be cured?